LutherCS/net-class-pub/src/projects/routing/description.md

 ### read_config_file()

-* Read a configuration file for your specific router and add each neighbor to a set of neighbors.
+- Read a configuration file for your specific router and add each neighbor to a set of neighbors.
-* Build an initial routing table as a dictionary with nodes as keys.
+- Build an initial routing table as a dictionary with nodes as keys.
-* Dictionary values should be a distance to the node and the next hop address (i.e. {'destination':[cost, 'next_hop']}).
+- Dictionary values should be a distance to the node and the next hop address (i.e. {'destination':[cost, 'next_hop']}).
-* Initially, the dictionary must contain your neighbors only.
+- Initially, the dictionary must contain your neighbors only.

 ### print_status()

-* Print current routing table.
+- Print current routing table.
-* The function must print the current routing table in a human-readable format (rows, columns, spacing).
+- The function must print the current routing table in a human-readable format (rows, columns, spacing).

 ### format_update()

-* Format the update message based on the values in the routing table.
+- Format the update message based on the values in the routing table.
-* The message advertising routes to 127.0.0.1 of cost 10 and to 127.0.0.2 of cost 5 is a `bytearray` in the following format
+- The message advertising routes to 127.0.0.1 of cost 10 and to 127.0.0.2 of cost 5 is a `bytearray` in the following format

 ```text
 0x0 0x7f 0x0 0x0 0x1 0xA 0x7f 0x0 0x0 0x2 0x5
 ```

-* The function must return the message.
+- The function must return the message.

 ### send_update()

-* **Optional** (not tested) function that can be used to send the update message to another router
+- Send the update message to another router

 ### parse_update()

-* Parse the update message and return `True` if the table has been updated
+- Parse the update message and return `True` if the table has been updated
-* The function must take a message (raw bytes) and the neighbor's address and update the routing table, if necessary.
+- The function must take a message (raw bytes) and the neighbor's address and update the routing table, if necessary.

 ### format_hello()

-* Format the message according to the rules specified above.
+- Format the message according to the rules specified above.

 ### send_hello()

-* **Optional** (not tested) function that can be used to send the text message to another router
+- Send the text message to another router

 ### parse_hello()

-* Parse a message to deliver.
+- Parse a message to deliver.
-* The function must parse the message and extract the destination address.
+- The function must parse the message and extract the destination address.
-* If *this* router is the destination, return (and print) the message, else forward it further
+- If *this* router is the destination, return (and print) the message, else forward it further
-* Look up the destination address in the routing table and return the next hop address.
+- Look up the destination address in the routing table and return the next hop address.

 ## Testing the implementation